NOW’s Long History of Working for Racial Justice and Equity

 Aileen Hernandez was named NOW’s executive vice president at the first NOW meeting in 1966; she was then elected as our first president in 1970.

-NOW features African American, Latina, Asian American, Pacific Islander, Native Americans as speakers and awardees at our annual National NOW conferences and summits.
+NOW features African Americans, Latina, Asian Americans, Pacific Islanders, and Native Americans as speakers and awardees at our annual National NOW conferences and summits.
 In February, at our Congressional Briefing and Racial Justice Summit, NOW presented D.C.
 Del.
 Eleanor Holmes Norton with an Award of Distinction for Intersectional Feminism, noting that Holmes Norton was the first woman to chair the Equal Employment Opportunity Commission.

-As former NOW president Ellie Smeal has pointed out, women of color have always been a part of the National Organization for Women, Special members of NOW have included: Shirley Chisholm, Coretta Scott King and Carol Moseley Braun.
-Former national officers include Aileen Hernandez, Karen Johnson, Latifa Lyles, Chitra Panjabi, Elizabeth Toledo, Olga Vives, Allendra Letsome, Gilda Yazzie and Christian Nunes (current vice president).
-Over the years, we have been fortunate to have a number of national board members, state and chapter leaders who are outstanding leaders.
+As former NOW president Ellie Smeal has pointed out, women of color have always been a part of the National Organization for Women, Special members of NOW have included: Shirley Chisholm, Coretta Scott King, and Carol Moseley Braun.
+Former national officers include Aileen Hernandez, Karen Johnson, Latifa Lyles, Chitra Panjabi, Elizabeth Toledo, Olga Vives, Allendra Letsome, Gilda Yazzie, and Christian F. Nunes (current vice president).
+Over the years, we have been fortunate to have a number of national board members, and state and chapter leaders who are outstanding leaders.

 NOW’s work with the Feminist Majority in Virginia to get out the vote for the 2019 legislative elections helped turn both the Senate and the House of Delegates a Democratic blue.
 This, in turn, enabled Equal Rights Amendment supporters in both chambers, led by women of color legislators, to pass a ratification measure making Virginia the 38th and final state needed for the ERA to become part of the U.S. Constitution.